nalmadi/Escape-Code/README.md

 ---

 ##### 1️⃣ Level 1: Shuffle
 This is a where the magic starts!
-You are given a list that the code is expected to shuffle, but it doesn't work for some reason.
+The code attempts to shuffle a list, but it doesn't work for some reason.
 Your mission is to fix the code to print the password for level_2.

-Main Python competencies🐍: Lists, Random, Loops
+Main competencies: Lists, Random, Loops

 ##### 2️⃣ Level 2: Balancing a Binary Search Tree (BST)
 In this level you are expected to write a few lines of code to insert items into a BST in a way that makes it balanced.
 You are provided with all needed functions and the BST implementation.

-Main Python competencies: Binary Search Trees
+Main competencies: Binary Search Trees

 ##### 3️⃣ Level 3: TBD
 TBD